 Labs are open to all and held weekly during the academic year.
 Refreshments will be served.
 See below for upcoming Labs and news posts covering past Labs or view the full calendar of Labs and Exchanges.
 Exchanges are different than Labs in that they highlight techniques or more advanced technologies that don’t always lend themselves to individualized hands-on investigation via a guided Activity Sheet.
 Active Teaching Exchanges provide more time for discussion on advanced techniques and tools without the hands-on investigation time.
 To stay informed about both Active Teaching Labs and Exchanges, sign up for regular announcements by sending an email to firstname.lastname@example.org.

 The Active Teaching Lab program was developed in collaboration with the Teaching Academy and is an example of how DoIT AT works with partners to improve the student experience and learning outcomes.
 Find out more about our other partnerships that span the campus, state and nation.

 Share Your Stories

-You’ve learned from teaching experiences and now it’s time to share with your colleagues!
-We have experts to facilitate the experimenting, pedagogy discussions and to highlight similar tools, but we need instructors’ stories.
-Help us create a greater culture of sharing by contributing your story at one of our Active Teaching Labs.
-The first step is emailing program manager, John Martin, with your idea.
+You’ve learned from your experiences and from others’ experiences.
+Now it’s time to share with your colleagues!
+We can facilitate the experimentation, pedagogical discussions, and highlighting of tools, but we need your instructor experience and perspective.
+Help us strengthen the culture of campus peer learning by contributing your story at an Active Teaching Lab or Active Teaching Exchange.
+The first step is emailing program manager John Martin with your idea.